the practical kitchen

 a dinner roll torn in half and slathered with butter and sprinkled with flaky salt.

+I used my beginner-friendly base brioche recipe here because it's so versatile, but you can follow these instructions with any of my brioche doughs.
 Try using my sweet chocolate chip brioche dough, or the super soft milk powder brioche from my hot dog buns recipe, and come back here to follow the shaping and baking instructions for some other dinner roll variations!

 Ingredient Notes